shsagir/play-area-sync/docs/collaboration.md

 ---

 template:      article
-reviewed:      2016-07-22
+reviewed:      2016-10-28
 title:         Teamwork on fortrabbit
 naviTitle:     Collaboration
-lead:          Mapping real world team relationships in a hosting env.
+lead:          Learn about the powerful collaboration features and how to map your real world team relationships on fortrabbit.
 group:         platform
+stack:         all

 keywords:
     - collaboration